Skip to main content

 What is funded?

-The grant includes salary funding for part of a postdoc position, including overhead costs.
+The grant includes salary funding for part of a postdoc position, including the overhead costs that the salary funding generates.
 The grant can not be used for stipends.
-Additional funding can also be applied for, which can cover operating costs.
+Additional funding can be applied for to be used for operating costs, including the overhead costs that the operating costs generate.

 Who can apply?